Organizational intelligence: Overview

-While organizations in the past have been viewed as compilations of tasks, products, employees, profit centers and processes, today they are seen as intelligent systems that are designed to manage knowledge.
+While organizations in the past have been viewed as compilations of tasks, products, employees, profit centers, and processes, today they are seen as intelligent systems that are designed to manage knowledge.
 Scholars have shown that organizations engage in learning processes using tacit forms of intuitive knowledge, hard data stored in computer networks and information gleaned from the environment, all of which are used to make sensible decisions.
 Because this complex process involves large numbers of people interacting with diverse information systems, organizational intelligence is more than the aggregate intelligence of organizational members; it is the intelligence of the organization itself as a larger system.

 Organizational intelligence vs operational intelligence

 Organizational intelligence and operational intelligence are usually seen as subsets of business analytics, since both are types of know-how that have the goal of improving business performance across the enterprise.
 Operational intelligence is often linked to or compared with real-time business intelligence (BI) since both deliver visibility and insight into business operations.
 Operational intelligence differs from BI in being primarily activity-centric, whereas BI is primarily data-centric and relies on a database (or Hadoop cluster) as well as after-the-fact and report-based approaches to identifying patterns in data.
-By definition, operational intelligence works in real time and transforms unstructured data streams—from log file, sensor, network and service data—into real-time, actionable intelligence.
+By definition, operational intelligence works in real-time and transforms unstructured data streams—from log files, sensor, network, and service data—into real-time, actionable intelligence.

 While operational intelligence is activity-focused and BI is data-focused, organizational intelligence differs from these other approaches in being workforce- or organization-focused.
 Organizational intelligence helps companies understand the relationships that drive their business—by identifying communities as well as employee workflow and collaborative communications patterns across geographies, divisions, and internal and external organizations.